cwimpy/website/content/author/admin/_index.md

 +++

 I am a political scientist with interests in elections, political economy, and political methodology.
 I currently serve as the Research Director in the [MIT Election Data and Science Lab](http://electionlab.mit.edu), where I manage applied research on the scientific study of elections.
-I am also an affiliate with the [Harvard Institute of Quantitative Social Science](https://www.iq.harvard.edu/home).
+I am also an affiliate with the [Harvard Institute for Quantitative Social Science](https://www.iq.harvard.edu/home).
 I grew up on [Crowley's Ridge](https://en.wikipedia.org/wiki/Crowley%27s_Ridge) in the Arkansas Delta.